 Through the increased incidence of intra-partum antibiotics, early-onset neonatal sepsis is occurring less frequently.
-However, it continues to be a common cause of neonatal morbidity and mortality.2 The American Academy of Pediatrics defines Group B Streptococcus (GBS) early-onset disease as a blood or cerebrospinal fluid culture-proven infection occurring within the first seven days of life.8
+However, it continues to be a common cause of neonatal morbidity and mortality.5 The American Academy of Pediatrics defines Group B Streptococcus (GBS) early-onset disease as a blood or cerebrospinal fluid culture-proven infection occurring within the first seven days of life.8

 Group B Streptococcus (GBS) remains the leading cause of early-onset neonatal sepsis and a major cause of late-onset sepsis.
 More than half of GBS cases occur in infants of individuals with negative GBS cultures, emphasizing the need to remain vigilant for signs of sepsis in all newborns.
-In an effort to ensure timely treatment and to reduce morbidity and mortality, these infants require comprehensive assessment and treatment, as well as discharge planning. ^{2,5}
+These infants require comprehensive assessment and treatment, as well as discharge planning, in order to ensure timely treatment in an effort to reduce morbidity and mortality. ^{2,5}